tldr-pages/tldr/pages/linux/sensible-editor.md

 `sensible-editor + %{{file}}`

-- Open a file in the default editor, cursor at line 10:
+- Open a file in the default editor, with the cursor at the beginning of line 10:

 `sensible-editor +10 %{{file}}`